snowplow/snowplowanalytics.com/_posts/2018-02-02-iglu-r8-basel-dove-released/index.md

 <h2 id="skip-checks">1.
 Switch from severity levels to granular linting</h2>

-In [igluctl 0.2.0][iglu-r6-release] we introduced the concept of linting severity levels, which was intended to make some schemas to meet higher standards.
-However, time has shown that different use cases imply different idea of higher standard and our inital approach lacks a flexibility required to cover all these use cases.
+In [igluctl 0.2.0][iglu-r6-release] we introduced the concept of severity levels for our schema linting, to help schemas meet higher standards during the authoring process.
+However, time has shown that different use cases imply different ideas of "higher standards", and the lint levels approach lacks the flexibility required to cover all these use cases.

-With new approach, igluctl always defaults to highest possible standard (previosly known as `serverityLevel 3`), which however can be explicitly loosened in order to pass linting.
-This way igluctl allows users to make sure they didn't forget to switch to higher levels.
-If some checks can be omitted - they need to be omitted explicitly.
+As of this release, igluctl always defaults to our previous strictest level (known before as `severityLevel 3`), but you can then explicitly switch off certain bundles of *checks* or *linters*.

-To weaken linting, `--skip-checks` option should be used.
-It accepts list of comma-separated predefined linter names, for example:
+To reduce the linting strictness, the `--skip-checks` accepts a list of comma-separated pre-defined linter names, for example:

 {% highlight bash %}
-$ igluctl lint --skip-checks optionalFields,descriptionPresent $SCHEMAS_PATH
+$ igluctl lint --skip-checks descriptionPresent,optionalFields $SCHEMAS_PATH
 {% endhighlight %}

-Above linting will not notify user that some fields miss `description` property or fields are implicitly optional (`null` type makes them explitly optional).
+The above linting will not notify user that some fields miss `description` property, and it will ignore that some fields are only implicitly optional (missing the `null` type that makes them explitly optional).

-Full list of available checks, their descriptions and use cases are available on [igluctl wiki page][igluctl-lint].
+For the full list of available checks, their descriptions and their use cases, please see the [igluctl wiki page][igluctl-lint].

 <h2 id="missing-schema-versions">2.
 Dealing with inconsistent schema versions</h2>